forkunited/SocialUnrestPrediction/README.md

-*	*unrest.facebook* - Code for scraping Facebook data (in FacebookScraper), code for detecting unrest posts within the scraped data using BBN's criteria (in HDetectUnrestFacebookPosts), and code for featurizing the Facebook data so that it can be pushed into David's logistic regression model (distributed across several classes and called by runFacebookDataFeaturizer.sh in the top level directory).
+*	*unrest.facebook* - Code for scraping Facebook data (in FacebookScraper), code for detecting unrest posts within the scraped data using BBN's criteria (in HDetectUnrestFacebookPosts), and code for featurizing the Facebook data so that it can be pushed into the models (distributed across several classes and called by runFacebookDataFeaturizer.sh in the top level directory).

 *	*unrest.feature* - Classes implementing features that are currently used by the featurization code in unrest.facebook to push the Facebook code into